-- \circ Knockdown = 4 faults

-- \circ Circling more than once = 3 faults

-- \circ Refusal = 3 faults

-- \circ 3 refusals = elimination

-- Fall of horse or handler = elimination
+knockdown = 4 faults circling more than once = 3 faults refusal = 3 faults 3 refusals = elimination fall of horse or handler = elimination

-Driving class horses will be shown in an easy entry or a pleasure cart.
-Horses will be shown at the walk, collected trot and the working trot, going in both directions of the ring.
-May also be asked to back and perform other tasks as asked by the judge.
-Horse will be judged on the way of going, manners, and presence.
-Conformation WILL NOT BE JUDGED.
-Handler to be judged on attire, tack should be clean, cart should be in good repair, and horse should be well groomed.
-Proper attire includes: long-sleeve shirt or blouse, show pants, driving skirt, dress, driving apron, gloves, boots, and safety helmet.
-Driving whip optional.
-Drivers should follow their breed rules regarding the use of side or over checks.

-Miniature Horse in Hand Trail Rules
+Miniature Obstacle

+The obstacle class will require horses to navigate through 5-8 obstacles.
+It can include backing, jumping and walking over tarps, etc.

+Any type of halter can be used, either leather or nylon.

+Class to be judged on performance and way of going with emphasis on manners throughout course.
+Entries will be evaluated on responsiveness and willingness, plus general attitude.

+The handler can use two (2) hands to help the horse negotiate an obstacle, but would not receive as much credit as a handler that only used one (1) hand.
+No disqualification for use of two (2) hands.

+Maximum time 60 seconds per obstacle, judges are encouraged to advance on to the next obstacle any horse taking excessive time at an obstacle.
+Horse s to be penalized for any unnecessary delay or excessive time at an object.
+Refusals do not constitute class disqualifications.

+Horses will be required to walk and jog or trot.
+No cantering or loping.

+Obstacle requirements:

-- The obstacles course will be posted.
-Horses must be not less than two (2) years of age for Halter Obstacles course. - Any type of halter can be used either leather or nylon. - Class to be judged on performance and way of going with emphasis on manners throughout course.
-Entries will be evaluated on responsiveness and willingness, plus general attitude. - The handler can use two (2) hands to help the horse negotiate an obstacle, but would not receive as much credit as a handler that only used one (1) hand.
-No disqualification for use of 2 hands. - Maximum time 60 seconds per obstacle, judges are encouraged to advance on to the next obstacle any horse taking excessive time at an obstacle.
-Horse is to be penalized for any unnecessary delay or excessive time at object.
-Refusals do not constitute class disqualifications. - Horses will be required to walk and jog or trot.
-No cantering or loping. - Obstacle requirements: - Must be a minimum of five (5) obstacles and a maximum of eight (8). - Care must be used to avoid setting any obstacle in a way so as to be hazardous to the horse or exhibitor. - Tires and stair steps are prohibited. - Jumps, if used, must be a maximum of twelve (12) inches high and a minimum length of five (5) feet.
-Jumps must include ground poles. - Baiting to encourage an animal to perform one of the obstacles is not allowed.
-Any baiting in such class is a disqualification.
+- Must be a minimum of five (5) obstacles and a maximum of eight (8). - Care must be used to avoid setting any obstacle in a way so as to be hazardous to the horse or exhibitor. - Tires and stair steps are prohibited. - Jumps, if used, must be a maximum of twelve (12) inches high and minimum length of five (5) feet. - Jumps must use ground poles.

+Obstacle Guidelines:

-- Obstacle Guidelines: - The course designer will be readily available to answer questions regarding the course and be available for a walk through the course with exhibitors as well as the judge(s).
+The course designer will be readily available to answer questions regarding the course and be available for a walk through the course with exhibitors as well as the judge.

 Judge shall walk course with designer and exhibitors.

 Ingenuity and originality in adapting and combining various obstacles both to demonstrate a horse's willingness and ability to please exhibitors and audience are encouraged.
 However, unnatural or "horror" obstacles should be avoided and all obstacles should be safe for exhibitors as well as horses.
+J

-Judge has the right to alter the course for the time and/or safety. - Obstacles may range from backing up, jumps, bridges, 360 degree box, side passing, use of hula hoop, serpentine, umbrellas, or any other obstacles the course designer deems appropriate.
+Judge has the right to alter the course for time and/or safety.

+Obstacles may range from backing up, jumps, bridges, 360 degree box, side passing, use of hula hoop, serpentine, umbrellas, or any other obstacles the course designer deems appropriate.